is-ahmed/dotman/planning/plans.md

 ## Architecture

 - dotman will have a main that will execute each time it's called where user can pass in arguments and specify any use flags
-- dotman will then parse through all the all the different arguments and commands and call the different subsystems such as diff, sync and set-repo
+- dotman will then parse through all the all the different arguments and commands and call the different components such as diff, sync and set-repo